Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 Retrieves a list of instance templates that are contained within the specified project and region.
 */
 await gapi.client.compute.regionInstanceTemplates.list({ project: "project", region: "region",  });

 /*
+Deletes the specified InstantSnapshot resource.
+Keep in mind that deleting a single instantSnapshot might not necessarily delete all the data on that instantSnapshot.
+If any data on the instantSnapshot that is marked for deletion is needed for subsequent instantSnapshots, the data will be moved to the next corresponding instantSnapshot.
+For more information, see Deleting instantSnapshots.
+*/
+await gapi.client.compute.regionInstantSnapshots.delete({ instantSnapshot: "instantSnapshot", project: "project", region: "region",  });

+/*
+Export the changed blocks between two instant snapshots to a customer's bucket in the user specified format.
+*/
+await gapi.client.compute.regionInstantSnapshots.export({ instantSnapshot: "instantSnapshot", project: "project", region: "region",  });

+/*
+Returns the specified InstantSnapshot resource in the specified region.
+*/
+await gapi.client.compute.regionInstantSnapshots.get({ instantSnapshot: "instantSnapshot", project: "project", region: "region",  });

+/*
+Gets the access control policy for a resource.
+May be empty if no such policy or resource exists.
+*/
+await gapi.client.compute.regionInstantSnapshots.getIamPolicy({ project: "project", region: "region", resource: "resource",  });

+/*
+Creates an instant snapshot in the specified region.
+*/
+await gapi.client.compute.regionInstantSnapshots.insert({ project: "project", region: "region",  });

+/*
+Retrieves the list of InstantSnapshot resources contained within the specified region.
+*/
+await gapi.client.compute.regionInstantSnapshots.list({ project: "project", region: "region",  });

+/*
+Sets the access control policy on the specified resource.
+Replaces any existing policy.
+*/
+await gapi.client.compute.regionInstantSnapshots.setIamPolicy({ project: "project", region: "region", resource: "resource",  });

+/*
+Sets the labels on a instantSnapshot in the given region.
+To learn more about labels, read the Labeling Resources documentation.
+*/
+await gapi.client.compute.regionInstantSnapshots.setLabels({ project: "project", region: "region", resource: "resource",  });

+/*
+Returns permissions that a caller has on the specified resource.
+*/
+await gapi.client.compute.regionInstantSnapshots.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

+/*
 Deletes the specified network endpoint group.
 Note that the NEG cannot be deleted if it is configured as a backend of a backend service.